ohana-scholars/ohana-scholars.github.io/index.md

         Sometimes you might realize you need help as soon as possible.
 In this case, you can attempt to schedule a session ASAP.
 This sends out an notification to all the other students in that subject that a quick session has been requested, and ideally people will be able to respond in time to join that session.
     </li>
 </ol>
-As stated previously, Students tend to be shy when asking or offering any kind of help.
-In case that being with like-minded students isn't enough to allow students to feel comfortable, a system is put into place to encourage students to participate in sessions.
+As stated previously, students tend to be shy when asking or offering any kind of help.
+In case being with like-minded students isn't enough to allow students to feel comfortable, a system is put into place to encourage students to participate in sessions.

 To address this, Ohana Scholars has a reputation system.
-This is way to rate students based on how helpful and respectful they were.
+This is a way to rate students based on how helpful and respectful they were.
 The more positive ratings the student receives, the higher their reputation will rise.

 Admins will also monitor the site, ensuring that there isn't any inappropriate behavior.
 Students will also be able to contact admins to report any such behavior.
 The admins would also be able to add subjects by request of users if the subject's category does not already exist.